-At first Compass tries to identify the security contacts from the Website of the vendor.
+At first Compass tries to identify the security contacts from the website of the vendor.
 If unsuccessful, the following mail addresses are tested:

-- security-alert@vendor

-- security@vendor
+- security-alert@vendor - security@vendor

 - support@vendor

 - secure@vendor

 - info@vendor

-If the above mail contacts are not successful, the contact information is searched via Emergency Centers. (e.g. CERT-CC, SANS Incident Handler).
+If the above mail contacts are not successful, the contact information is searched via the normal contact information of the vendor and finally via Emergency Centres. (e.g. CERT-CC, SANS Incident Handler).